JamesRailton/JamesRailton/README.md

 ### 🧑 About Me 🧑

 Hello!
-I'm James Railton, a Full Stack Software Engineer based in the UK.
+I'm James Railton, a Software Engineer based in the UK.
 Since September 2024, I've been applying my skills and contributing to projects as a fullstack software engineer at CGI UK.
 I possess a passion for software development and the wider world of technology, constantly seeking to learn things and improve my current skillset.
 On my GitHub you will find a mix of different personal projects I have done in my free time and while learning new coding languages, please feel free to look around.

 ---